Brymir7/Rasteroid/readme.md

 ## Overview

-**Rasteroid** is an unpolished clone of the classic Asteroids game, created as a personal learning project to explore the graphics pipeline, implement shaders (like camera shake), and take initial steps into data-oriented design (DOD).
+**Rasteroid** is an unpolished clone of the classic Asteroids game, created as a personal learning project to explore the graphics pipeline, implement post processing effects (like camera shake), and take initial steps into data-oriented design (DOD).

 ## Features